 Here's a few steps to consider if you want to know how to become a nurse's assistant, specifically as a CNA working in pediatrics.

 Step 1: Complete a Nursing Assistant Program

+Many of the nursing assistant duties and responsibilities are learned through a nursing assistant program.
 Pediatric nursing assistants typically need to obtain a certificate through a postsecondary nursing assistant or aide training program.
-These programs are often available through nursing homes, community colleges, hospitals, and vocational schools.
+Pediatric nurse assistant training programs are often available through nursing homes, community colleges, hospitals, and vocational schools.
 Students learn about topics like nursing theory, vital signs, infection control, hygiene, and restorative care.
 Programs usually consist of 120 hours of intensive classroom, laboratory, and clinical study, including clinical practicums.

 - Learn CPR.
 Some employers prefer pediatric nursing assistants who are trained in CPR.
 For example, in-home pediatric nursing assistants must be CPR certified.
 Many colleges offer CPR training, and students might take such courses while earning a nursing assistant certificate.

 Prospective pediatric nursing assistants must pass state-administered nursing assistant exams to work in this profession.
 Some states grant individuals who pass the exam the title of Certified Nursing Assistant (CNA), but the specific title can vary by state.
 Nursing assistants who have passed the exam are placed on their state's registry, which qualifies them for employment in nursing homes and other facilities.
 To sit for the exam, a candidate may be required to pass a criminal background check and meet other state requirements.